 One of the most effective, intimidating, and technical exercise, the squat has been commonly referred to as the king of all exercises.

-Squats are great because it works your whole body, demands agility and control over your body, and destroys your posterior chain.
+Squats are great because it works your whole body, demands kinesthetic awareness & proprioception control, and bolsters your posterior chain.
 Nothing is more exciting than throwing the 45s up on the bar, squatting deep, and fighting your way to stand up.

 What's not exciting is when your strength has stalled.
 Being stuck at a plateau sucks, kills your will to keep trying, and it is limiting your capacity to build muscle.

 Below is a list of 6 exercises that, when utilized effectively, will help you bust through plateaus and improve your squat.